 Some of the more specific benefits of carrying the proper HVAC insurance include:

 When you’re dealing with ventilation in homes or office buildings, risk is inevitable.
-One big mistake could lead to damage resulting in thousands of dollars lost.
+One mistake could lead to damage resulting in thousands of dollars lost.
 Without insurance, you pay the cost of damages.
-Having the right insurance coverage will protect you from that liability and give you peace of mind in operating your business.
+Having the right insurance coverage protects you from that liability and gives you peace of mind in operating your business.